The history of Denbigh Male Voice Choir starts in 1988. Gareth Roberts spent many weeks trying to persuade men to form a male voice choir in Denbigh.

 Some were experienced singers.
 A few with just a little experience.
 Others were complete novices.
 This set the pattern for the composition of the choir to the present day.

-This has continued up to the present time.
-The choir regularly performs for Arthritis Care, Cysgodfa and St Thomas’s Church Sankey Moody evening.
-Other annual dates are the Festival of Remembrance at the town’s War Memorial and the inauguration of the town’s Mayor.
+Similarly, other annual dates are the Festival of Remembrance at the town’s War Memorial and the inauguration of the town’s Mayor.

 Several thousands of pounds have been raised for local organisations including St Kentigern’s Hospice.
-National charities such as the NSPCC, Diabetic Association and Guide dogs for the blind have also received our support.
+National charities such as the NSPCC, Diabetic Association and Guide dogs for the blind also received our support.

 Choir and Travels

 Outside of Wales it has performed extensively in England.
-From Cumbria in the north down to a Methodist Chapel in London.
+From Cumbria in the north, down to a Methodist Chapel in London.
 We were accompanied by Huw Edwards the BBC News presenter.

 Visits to Germany on several occasions as well as entertaining them during their visits to Denbigh.